sei-international/AMES.jl/docs/src/config.md

 [^1]: [Engel's Law](https://www.investopedia.com/terms/e/engels-law.asp) states that as income rises, the proportion of income spent on food declines.
 That means that the income elasticity of expenditure on food is less than one.

 ### [Linear goal program weights](@id config-lgp-weights)
-The Macro model solves a linear goal program for each year of the simulation.
+The AMES model solves a linear goal program for each year of the simulation.
 As described in the documentation for the [linear goal program](@ref lgp), the objective function contains weights, which are specified in the next block.
-The default weights should be suitable for most LEAP-Macro applications.
+The default weights should be suitable for most AMES applications.

 The correspondence between the parameters and the [model variables](@ref exog-param-vars) is:
   * For category weights: